andrewthehan/docs/systemdesign/ddia/chapter01.md

 **_TL;DR: System's ability to cope with increased load._**

-_As system grows (in data volume, traffic volume, or complexity), there should be reasonable ways to dealing with the growth._
+_As system grows (in data volume, traffic volume, or complexity), there should be reasonable ways of dealing with the growth._

+**Fan-out load**: the number of requests to other services that need to be made in order to serve one incoming request

 - **Load parameter**: numbers that describe load (for average or edge case)
   - requests per second